-Ten days after the accident, Danielle was discharged to Rusk Rehabilitation Center in Columbia to continue her recovery.
+Ten days after the accident, Danielle was discharged to Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care, in Columbia to continue her recovery.
 Christopher Wolf, DO, led her rehab care.

 “I just cannot thank Dr. Wolf enough,” she said.
 “He’s great.
 My therapists, Lindsey, Dan and David, were so good.
 Every goal I set, they made sure I was able to reach it.”